 Dementia and memory loss

-If you or a loved one only consume Kosher food and drink and live with dementia or other conditions that may cause memory loss, it is vital to have a meal plan in place to ensure you are served food and drink according to kashrut.
+If you only consume Kosher food and drink and live with dementia or other conditions causing memory loss, you should have a meal plan.
+This ensures that you are served food and drink according to kashrut.

-When creating a meal plan it is advisable to bring a family member or advocate to ensure the meal plan meets your requirements.
-A meal plan also helps the care home staff to understand all the dos and don’ts of providing Kosher food and drink so they can respect your preferences.
+When creating a meal plan, bring a family member or advocate with you to ensure the meal plan meets your requirements.
+A meal plan also helps care home staff to understand all the dos and don’ts of providing Kosher food and drink.

 Jewish care homes

 Jewish Care is the largest health and social care organisation serving the Jewish community in London and the South East.
-Residents of their care homes and apartments have the opportunity to stay fully connected to all aspects of the Jewish way of life, including Kosher food.
+Residents of its care homes and apartments can stay connected to all aspects of the Jewish way of life, including Kosher food.

-Gaby Wills, director of Care Services at Jewish Care has been in the organisation for 20 years and is committed to support people to continue living the Jewish way of life during the later years.
+Gaby Wills, director of Care Services at Jewish Care has been in the organisation for 20 years.
+It is committed to supporting people to continue living the Jewish way of life during the later years.

-The food provided in all Jewish Care’s settings is fully Kosher and made fresh every day on-site by chefs.
-Using only certified Kosher food products and suppliers, the chefs accommodate any dietary requirements residents may have, including Kosher reformed pureed meals for people who have trouble swallowing.
+The food provided in all Jewish Care’s settings is fully Kosher.
+It is made fresh every day on-site by chefs.
+Using only certified Kosher food products and suppliers, the chefs accommodate any dietary requirements residents may have.
+This includes Kosher reformed pureed meals for people who have trouble swallowing.

-If there are no care homes run by Jewish Care in your area, they will still be able to provide you with support and guidance to help you continue living the Jewish way of life, including assistance with Kosher food and drink.
+If there are no care homes run by Jewish Care in your area, they can still give you guidance to help you continue living the Jewish way of life.
+This includes assistance with Kosher food and drink.

 Find your ideal care home